Wichita State University: Football

-Football team plane crash
+1970 plane crash

 On October 2, 1970, a plane carrying players and staff of the WSU football team took off from a Colorado airport after refueling and was bound for Logan, Utah for a game against Utah State University.
 It flew into a mountain valley too narrow to enable it to turn back and smashed into a mountainside, killing 31 of the 40 players, administrators, and fans near a ski resort 40 mi away from Denver.
-It was the first, or "gold" plane, the twin to a second black plane.
-President Richard Nixon sent the president of the university a note which read, "Our thoughts and prayers go out to you in this time of sorrow."
-A monument exists to the south of Memorial Drive on the Wichita State Campus to commemorate those who died.

 Notable alumni and faculty

-WSU has produced multiple notable businessmen, including the founders of Pizza Hut Dan and Frank Carney, Garmin founder Gary Burrell, and Phil Ruffin (did not graduate), Notable athletes include basketball players Antoine Carr and Fred VanVleet, Pro Football Hall of Fame coach Bill Parcells, and professional wrestler Paul Wight who played basketball at the school but transferred out.
-Serial killer Dennis Rader, also known as "BTK", graduated from WSU as well.
+Many notable businessmen have studied at WSU, including the founders of Pizza Hut Dan and Frank Carney, and Garmin founder Gary Burrell.
+Notable scientists include Mona Nemer, who served as the Canadian Chief Science Advisor.
+Notable engineers include Harold G. White, lead in NASA's Advanced Propulsion Physics Laboratory, and Dwane Wallace, President and Chairman of Cessna.
+In the arts, graduates included opera stars Joyce DiDonato and Samuel Ramey, actor Shirley Knight and Broadway performer Karla Burns.
+In athletics, notable individuals include basketball players Antoine Carr and Fred VanVleet, as well as Pro Football Hall of Fame coach Bill Parcells.
+Notable politicians include U.S. Representative Garner E. Shriver, the U.S. diplomat Robert D. Blackwill and Indonesian politician Sandiaga Uno.
+U.S. Army captain Riley L. Pitts, who graduated with a degree in journalism, was the first African American to receive the Medal of Honor.